 Extreme natural phenomena such as earthquakes or tsunamis can turn into disasters if communities and infrastructures are not adequately prepared.
 Bottlenecks occur most often at local airports, which quickly become overwhelmed with the large volume of incoming relief supplies.
 This can delay – or even stop – the onward transport of lifesaving supplies.
-To avoid such scenarios, in 2009 we developed the GARD training program together with the United Nations Development Programme (UNDP).
-The GARD training program is constantly being developed in terms of both content and structure.
+To avoid such scenarios, in 2009 we developed the “Get Airports Ready for Disaster” (GARD) program together with the United Nations Development Program (UNDP).

 Partnership with UNDP

 Deutsche Post DHL has forged a long-term partnership with the UNDP and cooperates closely with governments and local authorities.
-This facilitates the coordination and the roll-out of the training as well as the implementation of follow-up activities after the trainings.
+This facilitates the coordination and the roll-out of the workshop as well as the implementation of follow-up activities after the workshops.
 Therefore, GARD becomes a platform for experts of humanitarian logistics and disaster management.

 GARD has been conducted at 18 airports worldwide and is planned to be rolled out further.